DonHulieo/server_scenarios/README.md

 - It will appear on your desktop as `sp_manifest.ymt.pso`

-- Open `sp_manifest.ymt.pso` inside of a text editor and add new scenario entry
+- Open `sp_manifest.ymt.pso` inside of a text editor and add your new scenario entry

 - Open `scenario info.txt` which I have provided